 Ski better than you ever thought possible

 You should book accommodation in Tignes le Lac (the centre) or Le Lavachet.
-Other areas such as Val Claret or the lower villages are not convenient for the ski course meeting points.
-Please ask us if you aren't sure about location of accommodation as we can usually identify where it is.
+Other areas such as Val Claret or the lower villages are not convenient for the ski course meeting points, unless you are prepared to take the bus.
+Whoever you book with, ask them to clarify the location if in doubt.

 Some hotels favoured by our clients are listed below, Chalet hotels are also popular and there are many catered chalets and self catering studios dotted around the resort (of varying quality).
 Early booking is essential for high season dates.

 Note that some hotels may include a ski lift pass in the overall price.
-Make sure that it is an Espace Killy lift pass, which covers both ski resorts, Tignes and Val D'Isere.
+Make sure that it is the combined lift pass which covers both ski resorts, Tignes and Val D'Isere.

 Three superb Tignes web sites, with all you need to know about our resort

 Tim Woodward, The Daily Telegraph, on Tignes More ...

 On the site of the original mountain refuge, it has been owned by the same Tignard family from its beginnings, when the refuge was rebuilt as the hotel in the 1950’s.

 Capucine, the daughter of the family, runs Le Refuge herself and you are guaranteed a warm welcome - she even remembers our regular clients’ birthdays.
 The hotel is in the centre of Le Lac, adjacent to the main lifts.

 The Refuge has been tastefully transformed into a relaxed modern hotel, principally B&B, which therefore offers you the choice of Tignes restaurants in the evening.
 On the top floor is the breakfast buffet area, with panoramic views, doubling as an evening lounge.